pchiorean/Indentz/README.md

 Adjusts page size, margins, and bleed based on the document name.
 It also creates a stroked frame named **\<visible area\>** around page margins on the **.visible area** layer.
 Uses an existing **Visible area** swatch or creates one with R=255 G=180 B=0.

-It works with file names structured like this:
+It works with filenames structured like this:

     <Name>_<Total size WxH>[_<Visible area WxH>][_<Bleed>].indd